Xyvir/iex.run/.github/readme.md

 ## todo:

-- fix CMD stub to allow for either -L or https:// invocations from cmd.exe (re-write as powershell?)

-- Have stub script replace spaces with quesiton marks automatically for parameters.
+- Have stub script replace spaces with quesiton marks automatically for parameters, attepmt to run local commands when run offline.
 - finish remaining planned meta-parameters
 - add metaparameter instructions to readme.
 - extra trailing spaces after domain name breaks things for some reason